yolanmz/light-up-piezo-drum/index.md

 # CONCLUSION
-Overall, my project does what I plan for it to do.
-I'm hoping people can have fun and get a good sense of rhythm and beats just by playing around with it.
-However, I'm still looking for ways to make this device a better fun tutorial platform for beginner drummers.
+Overall, my project does what I expect it to do.
+I hope people can have fun and get a good sense of rhythm and beats playing around with it.
+I'm still looking for ways to make this device a better fun tutorial platform for beginner drummers.
+An idea I have for now is maybe instead of leaving the next note hanging in the air, I can have a screen showing what notes are coming within a certain time frame.
+I will update this page if I add anything new to my drum kit!